 Good puppy food will have Docosahexaenoic acid (DHA) for brain development and a calcium to phosphorus ratio of 1.2 calcium to 1 part phosphorus (1.2:1)

 It almost goes without saying, that Labradoodles will eat just about anything.
 It is unusual to find a Labradoodle that is a picky eater.
-The responsibility, therefore, falls to you to monitor their nutrient intake and provide them with a diet the insures optimal health and longevity.
+The responsibility, therefore, falls to you to monitor their nutrient intake and provide them with a diet that ensures optimal health and longevity.

 You can usually go with the recommendations on the label of the food you buy, but use this as a starting point and not as a strict regimen.
 Observe your Labradoodle’s physical condition and adjust his intake accordingly.
 You should be able to feel your dog’s ribs but not see them.
 I double-check the label recommendations with this calorie calculator.

-Okay, I am not saying that your labradoodle will have these problems, but merely listing some of the issues this breed commonly deals with inherits.
-Your breeder will probably make sure that none of these problems will manifest over the years provided you vet them properly.
+Okay, I am not saying that your labradoodle will have these problems, but merely listing some of the issues this breed commonly deals with inherited genetic health.
+Your breeder will probably use health testing to make sure that none of these problems will manifest over the years provided you vet them properly.